PopupViewModel

 Number

-The number of selected promises available to the popup.
+The number of selected promises available.

 Promise[]